Forest High School (Florida): 2018 shooting

-On February 8, 2022, Evan Eckenroth, the student injured in the shooting, filed a lawsuit against the Marion County School District, seeking over $30,000 worth of damages.
-In the suit, Eckenroth claimed that the district "failed to have proper security measures in place to protect students and keep non-students from accessing the school's parking lot and main building during school hours."
-Eckenroth also claimed to have received permanent scars and mental anguish from the incident.
-The outcome of the lawsuit remains unknown.

 Programs

 Engineering and Manufacturing Institute of Technology (EMIT)

 EMIT is a four-year magnet engineering program at Forest High School.
 EMIT aims to teach its students engineering fundamentals to prepare them for postsecondary colleges or universities in engineering.
 The curriculum is heavily project-based that often includes problem-solving tasks which must be built and later presented to teachers.
 These projects typically cover the basics of many engineering disciplines, including civil engineering, aerospace engineering, and more.

 EMIT was created from a $1.2 million Florida Department of Education grant in 1994.
 An application is required to be considered for admission.